We're offering a suite of tools to help you understand and predict how your spending will evolve over time. At a high-level, we help you to:

 These tools are all based around Views, allowing you to separate out individual Business Units and manage them independently.
 If you're currently on a Pro plan, you'll only be able to use these features at the organization-level.
 See Views API for more information on creating views programmatically.

-We also natively support multiple accounting basis options, including Cash (recommended), Amortized (helpful if your organization buys Partial/All-Upfront RIs) and Adjusted (reflecting any Custom Pricing agreements you have calibrated).
+We also natively support multiple accounting basis options, including Cash (recommended), Amortized (helpful if your organization buys Partial/All-Upfront RIs), Adjusted (reflecting any Custom Pricing agreements you have calibrated) and Adjusted Amortized.

 We also make it easy to setup periodic alerting so that you can receive notifications in your inbox.
 We'll tell you if you're trending over or have exceeded your budget, as well as send periodic updates of your spending for the current month.
 Paired with our Anomaly Detection service, this means that if something changes in your cloud infrastructure, you'll be the first to know about it.

 Lastly, we recognize that financial forecasts often require extensive custom manipulation, so we make it simple to export tabular data, either via the UI or the API, to a financial management tool of your choice.

 Budgets are scoped at the View level, making it simple to tracking Business Units independently.
 Many customers set up multiple sets of views, for example tracking Environment with one set of views (e.g., Development, Staging and Production) and feature-level divisions with another set of views (RI planner, Rightsizing, Workload Placement, Automation).
 You can create multiple budgets for a given view, for example showing "Annual Budget" as well as "Quarterly Stretch Goal" for the spending covered under the Engineering view.